MinishLab/vicinity/README.md

 - Lightweight: Minimal dependencies and fast performance.
 - Flexible Backend Support: Use different backends for vector storage and search.
 - Serialization: Save and load vector stores for persistence.
+- Evaluation: Easily evaluate the performance of different backends.
 - Easy to Use: Simple and intuitive API.

 ## Supported Backends